 - Meet with you and your family to begin planning the funeral

-- Prepare and dress the body of the person who has died for the funeral and also for viewing in the chapel of rest, if this is something you’d like to do
+- Prepare for a viewing in a chapel of rest, if this is something you’d like to do

 - Take care of the paperwork including making the application for the burial or cremation